-- 18. The Shire has consulted directly with the GIY Kalamunda representatives whom have put forward the proposal. - 19.
-Representatives of the Lesmurdie Ratepayers Association Inc have attended meetings and expressed their support for the community garden. - 20.
+- 17. The Shire has consulted directly with the GIY Kalamunda representatives whom have put forward the proposal. - 18.
+Representatives of the Lesmurdie Ratepayers Association Inc have attended meetings and expressed their support for the community garden. - 19.
 Discussions have been held with staff intimately involved in the establishment of community gardens at the Town of Victoria Park and now the City of Stirling.
-Some of the key findings of this consultation, by the City of Stirling: - Seed funding of \$20,000 was provided, however this is likely to be increased to \$40,000 with the requirement of an adjacent shed.
+Some of the key findings of this consultation, by the City of Stirling: - Seed funding of \$20,000 was provided, however this is likely to be increased to \$40,000 with the requirement of an adjacent shed. - 800 square metres is deemed to be the minimum size for a community garden. - Fencing has not been included in their community gardens to better engage the community and ensure easy access. - An adjacent shed for storage with some shelter is a priority component if incorporated within an open reserve.

-- 800 square metres is deemed to be the minimum size for a community garden. - Fencing has not been included in their community gardens to better engage the community and ensure easy access. - An adjacent shed for storage with some shelter is a priority component if incorporated within an open reserve. - Community managed garden, with allotments for rent largely enables self-sufficiency when meeting operation and maintenance costs. - Local businesses sponsorship and external funding through the Department of Health are an option to enhance post establishment. - 21.
+- Community managed garden, with allotments for rent largely enables self-sufficiency when meeting operation and maintenance costs. - Local businesses sponsorship and external funding through the Department of Health are an option to enhance post establishment. - 20.
 The Kalamunda & Districts Historical Society have also been consulted given a strong affiliation with the Overflow Cottage and its history.
-Representatives of the Society are very supportive of this proposal particularly given that the presence of the group is likely to assist in protecting the facility. - 22.
+Representatives of the Society are very supportive of this proposal particularly given that the presence of the group is likely to assist in protecting the facility. - 21.
 It is envisaged consultation will be required with nearby residents of the Overflow Cottage in Lindsay Street should Council support the community garden proposal and deem it to be a suitable site.

-- 23. It is proposed that the Shire initially provides financial assistance of \$10,000 per year for the first two years as a means of providing initial seed funding to assist with the establishment of the garden and contribute towards operational costs, including items such as soil, garden bed structures, reticulation, pruning, seeding, water consumption, insurance and general maintenance. - 24.
+- 22. It is proposed that the Shire initially provides financial assistance of \$10,000 per year for the first two years as a means of providing initial seed funding to assist with the establishment of the garden and contribute towards operational costs, including items such as soil, garden bed structures, reticulation, pruning, seeding, water consumption, insurance and general maintenance. - 23.
 In applying an allotment model, similar to that of the City of Stirling Community Gardens, it is envisaged the community garden will be selfsufficient in meeting ongoing operational and maintenance costs once properly established.
-A Memorandum of Understanding or formal licence agreement will be developed as a means to clearly stipulate the operational expense obligations based on a self-sufficient management model. - 25.
-The Shire upon the successful land swap of 8 Lindsay Street with Reserve 31117 Headingly Road will undertake to sell of the land at Reserve 31117 Headingly Road.
-Part of the funds from the sale of this parcel of land will be directed into improvements needed at 8 Lindsay Street once a future development plan is prepared between the Shire and the GIY Kalamunda.
+A Memorandum of Understanding or formal licence agreement will be developed as a means to clearly stipulate the operational expense obligations based on a self-sufficient management model.

-- 26. Shire of Kalamunda Strategic Plan 2009-2014 - 1.3.4 Develop active and passive recreational facilities based on environmentally sustainable principles.
+- 24. Shire of Kalamunda Strategic Plan 2009-2014 - 1.3.4 Develop active and passive recreational facilities based on environmentally sustainable principles.

-- 27. The community garden would provide a social interaction opportunity for interested members of the community. - 28.
-The Kalamunda Men's Shed and Kalamunda & District Historical Society are examples of groups that are interested in the proposal and can be engaged through interest.
+25. The community garden would provide a social interaction opportunity for interested members of the community.

+26. The Kalamunda Men's Shed and Kalamunda & District Historical Society are examples of groups that are interested in the proposal and can be engaged through interest.

-30. The premise of the community garden is to grown organic produce through nurturing the environment.
+28. The premise of the community garden is to grown organic produce through nurturing the environment.